facebook/ktfmt/README.md

 `--dropbox-style` makes `ktfmt` use a block indent of 4 spaces instead of 2.
 See below for details.

-***Note:*** *There is no configurability as to the formatter's algorithm for formatting (apart from `--dropbox-format`).
+***Note:*** *There is no configurability as to the formatter's algorithm for formatting (apart from `--dropbox-style`).
 This is a deliberate design decision to unify our code formatting on a single format.*

 ## FAQ